The Gut-Hormone Connection: Why Your Gut Health Matters for Hormonal Balance

 3. Eat Polyphenol-Rich Foods

-Polyphenols are naturally occuring organic compounds, that act as antioxidants, found in plant based foods such as berries, extra virgin olive oil, herbs, spices, green tea, and cacao contain compounds that nourish beneficial gut bacteria and support microbial diversity with incredible anti-inflammatory properties.
+Foods such as berries, extra virgin olive oil, herbs, spices, green tea, and cacao contain compounds that nourish beneficial gut bacteria and support microbial diversity.

 4. Reduce Chronic Inflammation